CleasbyCode/jdvrif/README.md

 # jdvrif

-A simple command-line tool to embed and extract any file type via a JPG image file.
+A simple command-line tool to embed and extract any file type via a JPG image.

-Share your "*file-embedded*" image on the following compatible sites.
+Share your *file-embedded* image on the following compatible sites.

-Image size limit is platform dependant:-
 * ***Flickr (200MB), ImgPile (100MB), ImgBB (32MB), ImageShack (25MB)***,
 * ***PostImage (24MB), \*Reddit (Desktop only) & \*Imgur (20MB), Mastodon (16MB)***.